pragmint/open-practices/practices/treat-broken-builds-like-outages.md

 Treating broken builds like outages is a cultural and technical discipline where a failure in the Continuous Integration (CI) pipeline is regarded as a high-severity incident.
 In this model, when the build fails, the team stops all new feature development and focuses immediately on restoring the build to a green state.
 This mindset shifts the build failure from being a background annoyance to a "stop-the-line" event, similar to the "Andon Cord" concept in lean manufacturing, ensuring that defects are not passed downstream or compounded by subsequent merges.

-The primary motivation for this practice is to maintain trust in the deployment pipeline.
+The goal of this practice is to maintain trust in the deployment pipeline.
 When a build stays broken for an extended period, developers may begin to ignore test results, assuming that failures are "normal" or unrelated to their own changes.
 This erosion of trust leads to the accumulation of technical debt and makes isolating the root cause of errors significantly more difficult.
 By treating the build as the heartbeat of the delivery system, teams ensure that the feedback loop remains tight and accurate.

 Ultimately, this practice prioritizes long-term velocity over short-term output.
 While stopping work to fix a build may seem like an interruption, it actually prevents the much larger slowdowns caused by debugging complex, multi-layered failures later in the process.
 It ensures that the main branch remains in a consistently deployable state, allowing the team to release software on demand without fear of hidden regressions.

+## When to Experiment

+## How to Gain Traction

+## Lessons From The Field

+## Deciding to Pitch or Polish
+After experimenting with this practice for **[timeframe]**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.

 ## Supported Capabilities